webrecorder/pywb/README.rst

 Contributions & Bug Reports
 ---------------------------

 Users are encouraged to fork and contribute to this project to keep improving web archiving tools.

-If you are interested in contributing, especially to any of these areas, please let us know!

-Otherwise, please take a look at `list of current issues <https://github.com/webrecorder/pywb/issues>`_ and feel free to open new ones about any aspect of pywb, including the new documentation.
+Please consult the `contributing guide <CONTRIBUTING.md>`_ for information on how to contribute to pywb.